-There are also illicit opioids like heroin that have the same properties as the drugs above, but they are not deemed to be medically useful in the United States.
-Some other countries allow limited prescriptions of heroin.
+Illicit opioids like heroin have the same properties as these drugs, but aren’t deemed medically useful in the United States.

-These medications slow the functioning of the central nervous system by increasing the availability of GABA.
-They are primarily designed to treat
+Benzodiazepines and barbiturates are types of tranquilizers.
+These medications slow the functioning of the central nervous system (CNS) by increasing the availability of GABA.
+They are commonly used to treat:

 - Seconal (secobarbital)

 - Nembutal (pentobarbital)

 Barbiturates were once prescribed to treat anxiety disorders, but they became widely abused and caused significant numbers of overdose.
 When benzodiazepines were developed, barbiturates were prescribed less often.
 Today, barbiturates are mostly used in clinics or hospitals.

 Benzodiazepines are considered a safer alternative to barbiturates, but they’re also abused.